Part 1: CAD-Embedded CFD Solution

 I do get it though.
 There are two aspects that attract me.
 First, all Lattice-Boltzmann simulations are inherently time-dependent and thus, quite naturally, result in the much more appealing flow visualizations showing unsteady behavior.
 Such visualizations speak to our intuitive and primal understanding of how fluids behave much more than the static, infinitely-time-averaged CFD results that most of us are used to seeing.

 The second thing that grabs me is the ease with which a modification to a geometry can be introduced into the simulation.
 Again, having performed countless unsteady flow simulations with moving boundaries and meshes over the years, I was already aware that a fluid simulation can respond to moving geometry with relative ease.
 But those types of movements typically require a special hierarchy and ordering of the computational domain that is planned and executed in advance.
-What is happening with Discovery Live is a completely different animal in which the computational domain can seemingly reorder itself on the fly.
+What is happening with Ansys Discovery is a completely different animal in which the computational domain can seemingly reorder itself on the fly.

 Previous